Debug API requests in Postman

 Proxy configurationIf you are using a proxy server to make requests, check your configuration.
 By default, Postman uses the proxy settings configured in your operating system's network settings.
 The Postman Console will provide debugging information regarding proxy servers.

-Wrong request URLsIf you are using variables or path parameters with your request, make sure the final address is correct by opening the Postman Console, which will display the URL your request was sent to when it executed.
+Wrong request URLsIf you are using variables or path parameters with your request, make sure the final address is correct by opening the Postman Console, which will display the URL your request was sent to when it runs.
 Unresolved request variables can result in invalid server addresses.

 Wrong protocolCheck if you're using https:// instead of http:// in your URL (or the opposite).